nwalzer/Humanitarian-App/README.md

 Once a token has been generated and returned to the user, it is sent back to Firebase to authenticate the user.
 This authentication process stores the JWT in local session storage in the browser.
 When pages in our web app are loaded, we check the status of the Firebase Auth object, and if a user has data stored in the local storage they are considered 'logged in.'
 The Firebase Authentication object has the benefit of communicating this token to our database when querying, which is used by the access rules outlined in the next section.

 ## Firebase Security Rules
 For this web app we used Firebase's [Firestore database](https://firebase.google.com/docs/firestore/).
 Part of the functionality of Firestore is that anyone is able to query.
 To combat the glaring security issues associated with letting anyone query for any data, Firestore lets developers define access rules that can change who can access which data in which circumstances.
 These security rules are made more powerful by incorporating Firebase Authentication.
 As mentioned in the previous section, the Firebase Authentication object passes along our JWT to Firebase when we query Firestore.
 When Firestore is determining whether the query can be allowed through, we can use the JWT to understand who is querying and what permissions they have.
-For example, user profile information, such as username, password hash, and phone number, is set so that a user can only access a profile's information if the UID of the requester is the same as the UID of the information being requested.
+For example, user profile information (username/password) is set so that a user can only access a profile's information if the UID of the requester is the same as the UID of the information being requested.
 That is, a user can only query for data they own.

 ![firestore-access-rules](/pictures/rules.PNG "Firestore Security Rules")